-Frozen cooked shrimp is a super-quick option when preparing weeknight meals, last minute appetizers or late-night snacks.
+Frozen cooked shrimp recipes are a super-quick option when preparing weeknight meals, last-minute appetizers or late-night snacks.
 It lends itself well to dishes served cold, such as shrimp cocktail and shrimp salad, and adds an elegant touch to pasta, pizza and stir-fries.

-Do not thaw frozen shrimp at room temperature due to the risk of foodborne illness.
+Do not thaw shrimp on a counter at room temperature — this can lead to growth of harmful bacteria and foodborne illness.
 Once it is thawed, use the shrimp immediately or keep it tightly covered in the refrigerator until you are ready to use it.

 Try serving frozen cooked shrimp at its simplest — as the classic shrimp cocktail.
 Since the shrimp is the showcase in this appetizer, buy the highest quality shrimp you can afford.
 Recipes for cocktail sauce are widely available, but it's fun to start with a purchased brand and add your own touch.